dmfranko/lazyman/README.md

 This should get you up and running magically.

-Install lazyman
+Install magicspec
 ---------------
-Install lazyman from rubygems
+Install magicspec from rubygems

-	gem install lazyman
+	gem install magicspec

 Or clone from github, build the gem and install

-If you have any issue when install lazyman, install the gems below:
+If you have any issue when install magicspec, install the gems below:

 	gem install thor

-Create a lazyman project
+Create a magicspec project
 ------------------------
 Open a command console and type just like below:

-	lazyman new your_project_name
+	magicspec new your_project_name

 Run Examples
 ------------

-Lazyman contains some examples that explain how to use lazyman writing your own test cases.
+Lazyman contains some examples that explain how to use magicspec writing your own test cases.

-By default, lazyman runs examples using chrome browser, so make sure you installed google chrome and according [chrome driver](http://code.google.com/p/chromedriver/downloads/list)
+By default, magicspec runs examples using chrome browser, so make sure you installed google chrome and according [chrome driver](http://code.google.com/p/chromedriver/downloads/list)

 Using following command to make everything running.

 	cd your_project_name
-	lazyman go
+	magicspec go

 Lazyman go command supports all the rspec options and it is the recommend way.